-

 Mike Jacobson Coaching Record & Career

-All-Conference Selections: 27 (Two SCC Goalkeeper of the Year, One SCC Offensive Player of the Year, 12 First Team, 12 Second Team)
+All-South Coast Conference Selections: 38 (Three SCC Goalkeeper of the Year, Two SCC Offensive Player of the Year, One SCC Defensive Player of the Year, 16 First Team, 16 Second Team)

-South Coast Conference Offensive Players of the Year: 1 (Mario Carlos, 2022)
+South Coast Conference Defensive Players of the Year: 1 (Nicholas Baltazar, 2023)

 Career Assistant Coaching Record (12 Seasons): 147-63-37 (106-38-22)